-Direct discrimination at work occurs where a person is treated less favourably due to disability.
+Direct discrimination at work occurs where you are treated less favourably due to disability.

-Discrimination arising from disability is a result of someone being treated unfavourably because of something arising in consequence of their disability, unless this treatment can be objectively justified.
+Discrimination arising from disability is a result of you being treated unfavourably because of something arising in consequence of your disability, unless this treatment can be objectively justified.
 It is not necessary to compare the treatment with someone else.

-Indirect discrimination is where a provision, criterion or practice disadvantages people with a disability – including the individual concerned – compared to those without that disability, unless the provision is a proportionate means of achieving a legitimate aim.
+Indirect discrimination is where a provision, criterion or practice disadvantages people with a disability – including yourself – compared to those without that disability, unless the provision is a proportionate means of achieving a legitimate aim.

 Failure to make Reasonable Adjustments is discriminatory when a provision, criterion or practice is applied, or a physical feature of premises exists, which substantially disadvantages a disabled person.
-Employers are obliged to make Reasonable Adjustments such as installing equipment, reallocating duties or changing workplace polices.
+Your employers are obliged to make Reasonable Adjustments such as installing equipment, reallocating duties or changing workplace polices.

-Victimisation where someone is treated less favourably because of action they have taken under or in connection with the legislation.
+Victimisation is where you are treated less favourably because of action you have taken under or in connection with the legislation.
 For example, if someone formally complains of disability discrimination at work or supports someone who is complaining of disability discrimination in the workplace.

-It is unlawful to directly discriminate against a worker because they are associated with someone else who has a disability.
+It is unlawful to directly discriminate against you as a worker because you are associated with someone else who has a disability.
 For example: if a worker was not invited to a business dinner with clients attending with their partners, because their partner is disabled.

-It is unlawful to directly discriminate against workers because of their perceived disability.
+It is unlawful to directly discriminate against you as a worker because of your perceived disability.
 For example, assuming that someone with a stammer would not have the communication abilities for a sales role, and subsequently declining to invite them for interview, without considering the potential employee’s actual abilities.